zhitoo/bitrah/README.md

 ```

 ## Documentation
-You can find more information about Sanjab in [documentation](https://www.bitrah.ir/en/doc).
+You can find more information about Bitrah in [documentation](https://www.bitrah.ir/en/doc).

 ## Changelog